roshankathawate/ray-on-vcf/README.md

      Verification Failed and their files are not synchronized.
     11. At the Add storage page, select a datastore as a storage location for the content library contents and click Next.
     12. On the Ready to complete page, review the details and click Finish.
-11. **Create Deployment Namespace**: Navigate to Workload Management -> Namespaces -> New Namespace -> create a new namespace on the supervisor cluster with a name, e.g., "deploy-ray".
+11. **Create Deployment Namespace**: Navigate to Workload Management -> Namespaces -> New Namespace -> create a new namespace on the supervisor cluster with a name, e.g., "deploy-ray". cluster with a name, e.g., "deploy-ray".
 12. **Attach Resources to Namespace**: Attach VM class, storage policy, and the content library configured in the above steps to this (deploy-ray) namespace.
 13. **User Creation (Optional)**: If using the `<administrator@vsphere.local>` user, skip steps 14 and 15.
 Otherwise, proceed to create a new user.